 I realize it doesn't take that much time and it's really no harder than filling up your car with gas, but I hate that too, so I guess it all makes sense.

+I'd been washing my down coats for years.
 For some reason, the Canada Goose coat says dry clean only.
-So for 10 years I’ve watched my beautiful red Canada Goose coat get dirtier and grungier and filthier.
-I looked online to see if anyone had washed their coat in their home washing machine but couldn’t find anyone who had.
-I guess the $800 price tag on the coat is enough to stop anyone from taking the risk.
+So for 10 years I watched my beautiful red Canada Goose coat get dirtier and grungier and filthier.

 My Canada Goose coat washed perfectly in the washing machine.
 Perfectly.